 As a community of walkers, we carry the water in relay.
 Each woman carries the water for a little less than a mile and then passes the water to the next one.
 On average we might collectively carry the water 25-30 miles a day.
 Because this ceremony is about duration and following the water’s flow, the relay allows us to maintain our strength through a balance of rest and walking.

 The Nibi Walk ceremony walks along the roads that follow the river most closely.
 Often we are on country highways.
 We may not visually see the river.
 Yet we are always carrying the river.

 Other Helpful tips and what to bring:

 If you feel called, we welcome you to walk with us for any length of time.

 Please plan to be self-sufficient.
-You are responsible for your own lodging and food costs.
-Be prepared to camp.
+You are responsible for your own lodging.
+A mid-day meal will be provided.

 During the day the walkers are accompanied by a cars.
 Sometimes we try to consolidate cars and arrange for people to leave their cars at a location – everyone gets back to their car by the end of the day.